krultra/runners-hub/README.md

 Runners Hub is an evolving platform designed to be a complete resource for runners — offering race information, registration, results, statistics, and eventually AI-assisted services.
 The current version supports registration for KUTC 2025 and Malvikingen Opp 2025 events, including event creation and management.
 This is just the beginning, and the platform will continue to grow with new features and events.

+This repository contains the React front‑end (Create React App), admin tooling, and Firebase configuration for Hosting, Firestore, and Cloud Functions.

 ---

 ## Vision & Roadmap